pythonindia/inpycon-blog/content/blog/2024/ticket-details.md

 **Price: ₹2699** (GST excluded)
 </span>

-A Combo ticket is a full-access ticket reserving your seat for both days of the conference and workshops, including food for 3 days and all the swags, with the pricing of ₹2699 (GST excluded).
+A Combo ticket is a full-access ticket reserving your seat for both days of the conference and workshops(Sep 20 - Sep 22), including food for 3 days and all the swags, with the pricing of ₹2699 (GST excluded).
 The sale of combo tickets begins after the sale of early bird tickets ends till the ticket sales for the conference close.

 ### <u>Workshop</u>